ClickHouse/ClickHouse/docs/en/sql-reference/functions/arithmetic-functions.md

 plus(a, b)
 ```

 It is possible to add an integer and a date or date with time.
-The former operation increments the number of days in the date, the latter operation increments the number of seconds.
+The former operation increments the number of days in the date, the latter operation increments the number of seconds in the date with time.

 Alias: `a + b` (operator)